ST10436166-EthanDavids/MyNewProject/README.md

 When you add a dish, it shows up in the HomeScreen.
 You can also remove a dish from the list by clicking the Remove button next to the dish.

-FilterMenuScreen
+FilterMenuScreen (Changes made from part 2)
 This screen now lets you filter the menu by course.
 For example, you can see only Starters, Main Course, or Desserts.
 Once you pick a course, the menu will only show dishes in that category.
 There's also a Clear Filter button to remove the filter and see all the dishes again.

-#Key Features and Changes
+#Key Features and Changes ( From Part 2 )
 Add a Dish:

 You can enter a name, description, price, and course for each dish.